Developer(s) – Mechabit Games

 Personally, it took me a little bit of time to get used to the game’s control scheme, since not only does the player have to use the mouse to look around each level and observe what activity occurs, but they must also use the keyboard to move the character around; often at the same time.
 But once players get used to it, there are no issues to be experienced, and therefore, the game plays out as well as any other PC-based tower defense game or real-time strategy game.
 I, of course, have to commend the developers for daring to try something different and making it work very well overall.

 Lifespan – 7/10

 Taking everything into account, the game can be made to last at least 20-25 hours, which whilst quite impressive, ultimately left me wanting more.
-In turn, however, that again made me excited for what kind of directions the developers could take a potential sequel in.
-In my opinion, there is a great amount of possibility to not only expand on the lore and mythology of the game, but to expand on the core concept gameplay, and the amount of different gameplay modes too.
+In turn, however, that again made me excited about what kind of directions the developers could take a potential sequel in.
+In my opinion, there is a great amount of possibility to not only expand on the lore and mythology of the game, but to expand on the core concept gameplay, and the number of different gameplay modes too.

 Storyline – 7/10

-Simplistic in general concept, the story follows a general, whom with the help of Earth’s citizens, must fend of a planetary invasion orchestrated by the Kaiju.
+Simplistic in general concept, the story follows a general, with the help of Earth’s citizens, must fend of a planetary invasion orchestrated by the Kaiju.
 Although the game’s story can be viewed as straightforward in scope, it is kept interesting by the series of cutscenes that occur between each level, and how events unfold that depict distinct events that happen around the core plot.
 Some of them also provide the game with a small comedic element, which I found gave it a pretty distinct charm.

 Originality – 8/10